MicrosoftDocs/win32/desktop-src/Controls/sbm-setpos.md

 - Winuser.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SBM\_SETPOS message

 The **SBM\_SETPOS** message is sent to set the position of the scroll box (thumb) and, if requested, redraw the scroll bar to reflect the new position of the scroll box.

 Applications should not send this message directly.
-Instead, they should use the [**SetScrollPos**](setscrollpos.md) function.
+Instead, they should use the [**SetScrollPos**](/windows/win32/Winuser/nf-winuser-setscrollpos?branch=master) function.
 A window receives this message through its [*WindowProc*](https://msdn.microsoft.com/library/windows/desktop/ms633573) function.
 Applications which implement a custom scroll bar control must respond to these messages for the **SetScrollPos** function to work properly.

 ## Parameters